-10. Wrap your child in a blanket .
+10. Roll your child in a blanket.
 Wrapping snugly in a blanket or even in a tube of stretchy fabric mimics the feelings of security of being swaddled as an infant.
 It can provide quick relief from anxiety and stress.

 11. Draw a picture.
 Children are able to express themselves through art in times of high emotion to help relieve some stress and get to the root of their feelings.
 If your child is not on the level of being able to communicate their feelings through drawings, provide him/ her with some drawing utensils such as crayons, markers or finger-paint.
 Even just simple scribbling and making marks on the paper can be incredibly therapeutic.

 13. Go out in nature.
 Playing outdoors and spending time outside in the sun and fresh air is one of the most relaxing and grounding things a person can do.
 It’s like a “reset button” for our bodies and minds.
 Have your child walk barefoot in the grass, breathe in the fresh air, feel the sun.
 Get away from the wifi, tv screens, cell phones and electronics and schedule relaxing activities outdoors.
-Remember, electromagnetic waves of modern technology are 1,000 times stronger than those in nature.
 We need to take the time to get close to nature after being disconnected from it for most of the day.

 14. Imagine a safe place.
 Imagination is a very powerful tool.
 Have your child imagine a safe place they can go to.